j0py/Tidy/README.md

 #### Control tracks

 A Control track has a mono control bus.
 At any point in time, the value on this bus is just a floating point number.
 A synth that is launched on a control track _writes_ a value to the control bus.
-Other audio of fx tracks can use these values as parameters for their synths.
+Other audio or fx tracks can use these values as parameters for their synths.

 ### Starting a track